-Under the Myanmar Community Support Project (MCSP) including its Additional Financing (AF), the World Bank International Committee of the Red Cross's (ICRC's) activities within the scope of its multisectoral assistance for violence-affected communities in Myanmar.
-The objective of the MCSP and its AF is to maintain and build resilience of vulnerable populations to enable their future development.
-The Project provides support to interventions implemented by ICRC and interventions implemented by the World Food Programme (WFP).
+Under the Myanmar Community Livelihood Assistance Project (MCLAP), the World Bank will be supporting the International Committee of the Red Cross's (ICRC's) activities within the scope of its multisectoral assistance for violence-affected communities in Myanmar.
+The objective of the MCLAP is to maintain and build resilience of vulnerable populations to enable their future development.
+The Project provides support to interventions implemented by ICRC together with interventions implemented by the World Food Programme (WFP) and the Food and Agriculture Organisation (FAO).
 This Stakeholder Engagement Plan (SEP) has been prepared to comply with the World Bank Environmental and Social Standard 10 on Stakeholder Engagement and covers the interventions supported by the Project that will be implemented by the ICRC.
-This SEP will cover ICRC's activities under both the original project and AF as the proposed AF would scale up current project activities in the same geographical locations with no changes to the project design and implementation modalities.
-A separate SEP has been prepared for interventions to be implemented by WFP.
+Separate SEPs have been prepared for interventions to be implemented by WFP and FAO.